Interview with Andrew Mayfield, CEO of UX Research Firm Optimal Workshop

-Thank you Alfonso!
+Thank you Andrew!

 Note: Companies mentioned in this article may or may not be sponsors of this site.
 However, in no way does their sponsorship or lack thereof impact the results of this or any other editorial content on the site.
 The editorial content of this and all other articles written by the Editorial team is determined without regard to whether a company is a sponsor of the site or not.